coincruze/docs/docs/setup.md

 - Establishes connections to our AI systems
 - Takes approximately 2 minutes to complete

-*No action is required from you during this step - just wait for the setup to complete.*

-## Step 4: Connect to a Crypto Exchange (5 minutes)
+## Step 4: Connect to a Crypto Exchange

 After server setup, you'll need to connect your preferred cryptocurrency exchange: